SJLennon/IBM-i-RPG-Free-CLP-Code/README.md

     RC - Display File Record count

-## SNGCHCFLD/MLTCHCFLD DSPF Keywords
+## SNGCHCFLD

-A demo program to show how to protect such fields.
+A demo program to show how to protect SNGCHCFLD/MLTCHCFLD fields.